lnferris/ocean_data_tools/paper/paper.md

 # Acknowledgements

-The Virginia Institute of Marine Science provided financial support for this project.
+The Virginia Institute of Marine Science (VIMS) provided financial support for this project.
 I am grateful to Donglai Gong for supporting my interest in open source software and for ongoing mentorship.
 I thank the many organizations providing freely-available data to the oceanography community including (but not limited to) Argo, the HYCOM consortium, the Copernicus Programme, the International Global Ship-based Hydrographic Investigations Program (GO-SHIP), and the National Oceanic and Atmospheric Administration (NOAA).
-This is Contribution No.xxxx of the Virginia Institute of Marine Science.
+This paper is VIMS Contribution No.xxxx.

 # References